Own-Data-Privateer/hoardy-web/tool/README.md

   : input `WRR` file paths to be mapped into new temporary files

 - options:
+  - `-h, --help`
+  : show this help message and exit
+  - `--markdown`
+  : show `--help` formatted in Markdown
   - `-n NUM, --num-args NUM`
   : number of `PATH`s; default: `1`